I believe a lot of Facebook advertisers are getting mixed messages on this topic.

 - If you want people to be aware of your brand, feel free to go with other campaign objectives.

-Know your marketing objective, get everything aligned with your goal.
-In such way, you will never do yourself wrong.
+Know your marketing objective, and get everything aligned with your goal.
+In such a way, you will never do yourself wrong.